Beat Girl: Plot

 Paul Linden, a wealthy, middle-aged architect, returns home to Kensington, London.
-Previously divorced, he brings his new wife: 24-year-old Nichole, whom he just married in Paris.
-Paul's teenage daughter Jennifer is resentful of his remarriage and rejects Nichole's friendly overtures.
+Previously divorced, he brings his new wife, 24-year-old Nichole, whom he has just married in Paris.
+Paul's teenage daughter, Jennifer, is resentful of his remarriage and rejects Nichole's friendly overtures.
 After Paul and Nichole go to bed, Jennifer sneaks out to the Off-Beat café in Soho for an evening of rock music and dancing with her friends.

-The next day, Nichole plans to meet Jennifer at Saint Martin's School of Art, where the latter studies, so they can have lunch together.
-At lunchtime, Nichole arrives at St Martin's, but learns that Jennifer has gone to the Off-Beat.
-There, Nicole confronts Jennifer in front of her friends and reminds her to be home for Paul's important business dinner that night.
+The next day Nichole plans to meet Jennifer at Saint Martin's School of Art, where the latter studies, so they can have lunch together.
+At lunchtime Nichole arrives at St Martin's but learns that Jennifer has gone to the Off-Beat.
+There Nicole confronts Jennifer in front of her friends and reminds her to be home for Paul's important business dinner that night.
 While leaving, Nichole passes Greta, the star performer at the strip club across the street.
 Greta recognises Nichole and greets her by name.
-However, Nichole ignores her.
+However Nichole ignores her.
 Jennifer suspects that Nichole was also a stripper before meeting Paul.

-At Paul's business dinner, Jennifer tries to embarrass Nichole in front of the guests by bringing up the encounter with the stripper.
-After the guests leave, Paul questions Nichole, who says that she knew Greta in Paris and that they were in ballet together but Greta pursued a different way of life and Nichole lost track of her.
-Paul accepts her explanation, but Jennifer goes to the strip club to ask Greta directly.
+At Paul's business dinner Jennifer tries to embarrass Nichole in front of the guests by bringing up the encounter with the stripper.
+After the guests leave Paul questions Nichole, who says that she knew Greta in Paris and that they were in ballet together but Greta pursued a different way of life and Nichole lost track of her.
+Paul accepts her explanation but Jennifer goes to the strip club to ask Greta direct.
 Greta initially claims that she made a mistake and does not know Nichole, but under pressure from her boyfriend, strip club manager Kenny King, she reveals that she and Nichole worked together as strippers and occasional prostitutes in Paris.
 Jennifer, encouraged by Kenny, becomes enamoured with the idea of becoming a stripper herself.
-Jennifer is caught by Paul and Nichole coming home from the strip club at late at night and a confrontation ensues.
-Jennifer reveals that she spoke with Greta and threatens to tell Paul what she has learned if Nichole does not stay out of her life.
-At the strip club, Nicole tells Kenny and Greta to stay away from Jennifer.
-Kenny says that Jennifer will be welcome there any time and that if Nichole interferes, he will tell Paul about her past.
+Jennifer is caught by Paul and Nichole coming home from the strip club late at night and a confrontation ensues.
+Jennifer reveals that she has spoken to Greta and threatens to tell Paul what she has learned if Nichole does not stay out of her life.
+At the strip club Nicole tells Kenny and Greta to stay away from Jennifer.
+Kenny says that Jennifer will be welcome there any time and that if Nichole interferes he will tell Paul about her past.